-Absolute-Your absolute strengths (and weaknesses) describe how high or low you score compared to the global norm of international leaders who have taken this assessment previously.
-You will see this from the percentile ranks:
+Absolute-Your absolute strengths (and weaknesses) describe how high or low you score compared to the benchmark of international leaders who have taken this assessment previously.
+You will see this from the percentile ranks, as illustrated in this example:

-Example: A score of 92 would indicate that you scored high higher than the majority (92%) of other leaders assessed previously.
+A score of 92 would indicate that you scored high - higher than the majority (92%) of other leaders assessed previously.

 Relative-Your scores can also be interpreted in terms of relative, internal strengths and opportunities.
 In other words, what are your relative strengths, and what areas of growth are indicated by the scores, regardless of how they compare to others?
-You will see this from the differences between your various scale results:
+You will see this from the differences between scale results, as illustrated in this example:

-Example: Both scores (62 and 76) are moderately high.
-However, the second scale represents one of your strengths, relative to the first one.
+Both scores (62 and 76) are moderately high.
+However, the second scale represents a strength, relative to the first one.